 If your goal is for the short-term—say less than three years—put it in a high interest online savings account.
 For longer-term goals, consider a mutual fund.

 2. Be prepared for an emergency

 Even the best-laid financial plans can get derailed by an unexpected cost.
 Of course, we like to think that nothing bad will happen to us.
-But it pays to be prepared for the "what ifs" in life.
+But it pays to be prepared for the "what ifs" in life - a rainy day fund will relieve some of the stress caused by finances.
 For most young adults, that means having: